amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/ast/text.md

  - TokPos [3] (the position of the ":" character)
  - Tok [:=]

 Pretty straight forward.
-Now we'll look `Expr` which`AssignStmt` implements.
-Expression is common interface for everything that returns a value.
+Now we'll look at `Expr` which `AssignStmt` implements. `Expr` is common interface for everything that returns a value.
+As you can see, it only contains the node interface (which is implemented by all the nodes on the AST graph).

 ```go
 type Expr interface {